 Smoking can cause many health problems, including lung cancer, cardiovascular disease, and stroke.
 While smokers might already know about these consequences of tobacco use, they may not realize that smoking also affects their oral health.
 Smoking contributes to gum disease, teeth discoloration, bad breath, and black gums.
-In this blog post, we’ll take a closer look at black gums from smoking and its treatment.
+In this blog post, we’ll take a closer look at the causes and treatment of black gums from smoking.

 What’re Black Gums from Smoking?